Joop den Uyl: Political career

-A regulation was introduced in September 1973 providing for the employment of persons "for whom it is difficult to find employment and who have been in prolonged unemployment."
-In January 1974, a statutory minimum wage for young people between the ages of 15 and 22 was introduced, and in March 1974 the insurance scheme for wage and salary earners was extended to cover the costs of physiotherapy treatment "where this has been prescribed by a doctor."
 In September 1975, a regulation on the promotion of vocational training for young people was introduced, aimed at "a great number of young people who, as a result of the present educational system, depend on on-the-job training within the framework of the Apprenticeship Law."
-The chances of obtaining an individual rent subsidy were also significantly increased, while an Act of June 1975 amended a number of existing Acts "with a view to introducing changes regarding the organisation and the districts of factory inspection and the inspection of ports and dangerous machinery,” and also conferred legislative powers on the Minister of Social Affairs under the Act "concerning the loading and unloading of ocean-going vessels and extended the scope of the Silicosis Act."
+The chances of obtaining an individual rent subsidy were also significantly increased, while an Act of June 1975 amended a number of existing Acts "with a view to introducing changes regarding the organisation and the districts of factory inspection and the inspection of ports and dangerous machinery," and also conferred legislative powers on the Minister of Social Affairs under the Act "concerning the loading and unloading of ocean-going vessels and extended the scope of the Silicosis Act."
+Early retirement measures were also implemented, with the Den Yyl government being the first administration to do this.

 The Collective Redundancy (Notification) Act of 1976 imposed an obligation on employers (who intend to collectively dismiss employees) "to give written notice of this intention to the relevant trade unions for consultation," while that same year consultative works councils were replaced by powerful ones modelled after the German works councils.
 Also in 1976, a law was passed forbidding dismissal upon pregnancy or marriage for all women.
+In 1976, a Criminal Injuries Compensation fund was set up.
+Extra money was also spent on urban renewal, while the arrangement "that allows tenants to get used to a higher rent for a renovated home has been improved."
+Various measures were undertaken in the field of road safety, such as compulsory moped helmets and seat belts and the establishment of an alcohol test (breath test).
+Subsidies were also granted to experiments with Bureaus for Legal Aid.
+An Act of 26 June 1975 extended (as noted by one study) "the right to compensation for wrongful temporary detention."

+A February 1976 regulation on accidents in nuclear installations provided for interministerial coordination on measures to be taken "in the event of accidents and for the preparation of an emergency plan."
+An order of 12 January 1976 of made it illegal (as noted by one study) "to have available, use, process, pack, or transport propane sultone in connexion with work."An order of 19 June 1976 amended the Agricultural Safety Order by requiring tractors (as noted by one study) "to be fitted with a suitable cabin, frame or bar in such a way that the driver is adequately protected should be tractor tip over backwards or overturn in some other way."
+In addition, the Order included a paragraph "concerning the elimination or restriction of harmful or objectionable noise and vibration produced by agricultural machinery, tractors and other equipment."